Suburban Technical School

-Suburban Technical School was located in Hempstead, New York, in the United States.
+Suburban Technical School was a for-profit college in Hempstead, New York, United States.

 Programs Offered

-Medical Assistant: upon completion, students are able to work in entry-level health care positions.
+Upon completion, students are able to work in entry-level health care positions.

 They originally offered an Electronic Technology Diploma for a 900 hrs course.

-Accreditation Information
+Accreditation

 Suburban Technical School was accredited by the Accrediting Commission of Career Schools and Colleges of Technology to award diplomas.
 As of September 2012, the school is no longer open.